 What is there to do in Marbella?

-Apart from going to the beach, Marbella has plenty to offer.
+No Marbella Area guide would be complete with a list of things to do.
+Other than going to the beach, the town has plenty to offer.
 The resort’s museums – the Museum of Engraving, the Bonsai Museum and the Ralli Museum – are all worth a visit as are the Roman ruins.
 These include the Roman Villa in Puerto Banús with its stunning mosaics and the Roman Basilica in San Pedro.

 Year-round sunshine plus some stunning scenery make Marbella an exceptional location for outdoor activities.
 Some of the best golf courses on the Costa del Sol are within easy reach – take your pick from 15 on your doorstep with many others just slightly further away.
 There are good tennis and paddle tennis facilities.
 Water sports fans are in for a treat with sailing, kayaks, stand-up paddle and fishing available.
 For water sports with an adrenalin rush, try your hand at flyboarding or water skiing on the Mediterranean or the natural lake at Las Medranas.

 There’s also great walking and hiking in Marbella.
-The Sierra Blanca mountain range that forms a backdrop to the resort offers lots of walking routes to suit all ages and abilities.
+The Sierra Blanca mountain range to the north offers lots of walking routes to suit all ages and abilities.
 Climbing and abseiling are also available.
 Several companies organise horse riding and mountain biking in the Marbella mountains.

 What cultural activities are there in Marbella?

 Marbella is also known for its fairs and festivities.
-The main celebrations take place in June for San Bernabé, the patron saint of Marbella when week-long festivities include a pilgrimage, fireworks, concerts and fairground rides.
+The main celebrations take place in June for San Bernabé, the patron saint of Marbella.
+The week-long festivities include a pilgrimage, fireworks, concerts and fairground rides.
 In October, it’s the San Pedro fair.
-Other events in Marbella include Christmas when there are lights and carol concerts plus the annual Three Kings Parade through the centre of the city.
+Other events in Marbella include Christmas when there are lights and carol concerts.
+The traditional Three Kings Parade takes place on 5 January through the centre of the city.

 What about eating out in Marbella?